pharo-open-documentation/pharo-wiki/General/Refactorings.md

 ## Push down method

 Improves class coherence.
 A method is located where you expect to see it.
 For example if you see that a method is needed by more than one subclass, but not all of them, it may be useful to create an intermediate subclass and move the method to it.
 This allows avoiding the code duplication that would result from pushing a method down to all subclasses.

 ```
 1. Select the method
 2. Select ⌘PD or from the menu, select Refactorings and then select
 Push down option.
 ```

-De la misma manera que en los metodos se puede realizar las refactorizaciones push up and push down sobre las variables de instancia
+In the same way as in the methods you can perform the push up and push down refactorings on the instance variables

 ## Push up variable
 ```